puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-create-user-directory-vars.md

 This article explains how you can create user data directory variables that Microsoft Edge supports.

+>[!NOTE]
+>This article applies to Microsoft Edge version 77 or later.

 ## Supported directory variables

 The policy for modifying user data directory and other paths supports variables.
 You can use variables instead of hard-coded paths for Microsoft Edge.